Baltimore, MD Premises Liability Lawyer

 Definition of Premises Liability Under Maryland Law

-Under Maryland law, premises liability refers to a property owner’s legal responsibility for injuries victims sustain due to unsafe or defective conditions.
-Premises liability cases are wide-ranging, from slip and fall accidents to injuries caused by inadequate security.
+Under Maryland laws, property disputes refer to a owner’s legal responsibility for injuries victims sustain due to unsafe or defective conditions.
+Property claims are wide-ranging, from slip and fall accidents to injuries caused by inadequate security.

 Property Owner Responsibilities and Duty of Care